yvonne-RH/mscepi_rdm/README.md

 Work on your version **locally**

+1. Create a folder named `data` (⚠️ all lowercase) in your **local copy** of the repository
-1. Add a Data folder and copy the RDM datasets to this folder
+2. Copy the three RDM datasets to this `data` folder.
-2. ⚠️ Add the content of the Data folder to gitignore
-3. Edit the code.
+3. ⚠️ Double-check that `data/` is included in the `.gitignore` file, to make sure these datasets are not accidentally pushed to the GitHub server.
+4. Check that the three datasets in the data folder **do not appear** in GitHub Desktop.
+This is normal — the folder is excluded because it is listed in the `.gitignore` file.
+5. Edit the code as needed to complete your tasks.

 ### 📤 Commit & push regularly